chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 ## Data Lifecycle API

 Chef Automate stores data from the `ingest-service`, `event-feed-service`, `compliance-service` and `applications-service` in ElasticSearch or PostgreSQL.

 The `data-lifecycle` API allows configuring and running lifecycle jobs by data type:

-* `infra` Chef Infra Server actions and Chef Client converge data
+* `infra` - Chef Infra Server actions and Chef Client converge data
-* `compliance` Chef Inspec reports and Chef Compliance scans
+* `compliance` - Chef InSpec reports and Chef Compliance scans
-* `event-feed` Event metadata that powers the operational visibility and query language
+* `event-feed` - Event metadata that powers the operational visibility and query language

-An [api token]({{< relref "api-tokens.md" >}}) with `dataLifecycle:*` IAM access is required to see the data lifecycle job statuses, configure jobs, or run jobs.
+To see the data lifecycle job statuses, configure jobs, or run jobs requires an [api token]({{< relref "api-tokens.md" >}}) with `dataLifecycle:*` IAM access.

 ### Status

-To see the combined status and configuration for all data lifecycle jobs you can use the global status endpoint
+To see the combined status and configuration for all data lifecycle jobs, you can use the global status endpoint:

 ```bash
 curl -s -H "api-token: $TOKEN" https://{{< example_fqdn "automate" >}}/api/v0/data-lifecycle/status
 ```

-To see individual statuses by data type you can access the data type sub-status endpoints:
+To see individual statuses by data type, you can access the data type sub-status endpoints:

 ```bash
 curl -s -H "api-token: $TOKEN" https://{{< example_fqdn "automate" >}}/api/v0/data-lifecycle/event-feed/status